-At my 35 years of age, I feel I’ve done a good job at staying current with the ever-changing world of technology.
+At 35 years of age, I feel I’ve done a good job at staying current with the ever-changing world of technology.
 I’ve always been a techie: from my early days playing Nintendo to my late teens making mixed tapes (hey, that took some skill to perfectly fit 90 min of music on a cassette, okay?) to my college years when I was introduced to the iMac.
 I was also the first in school to have a 256 MB USB drive, and back then, that was huge!
 I’ve always been drawn to the latest and greatest Silicon Valley was throwing my way.

 Being a graphic designer required me to be more diligent about staying up to date on how people communicate.
 With the introduction of the first iPhone in 2008, the world saw an explosion in the way we connect to each other.
 Social media had already started this in a certain way, with MySpace and Facebook hitting the internet circa 2003 and 2004 respectively, but you had to be in front of a computer to ‘connect’ with your friends.
 The handheld made this problem obsolete.
 All of a sudden, we were always online.
 Social networks gave us access to more people than we would probably ever meet in our whole lifetime simply by clicking that ‘Add Friend’ button.
-I was never a fan of MySpace, I had an account, but rarely posted anything.
-The overall look and feel was too chaotic for my taste.
+I was never a fan of MySpace, I had an account but rarely posted anything.
+The overall look and feel were too chaotic for my taste.

 When Facebook came along, I was on there pretty much as I am now: I used it to stay up to date with friends but not a big poster.
 Today, I mostly use it as my news source and to learn how to make quick meals for my kids! (thank you, Tasty.)